 What does this finding mean for you?
 You should work with your doctor to figure out the best eating pattern for you based on your needs.
 It may be one of the above or another strategy.
 Choose one that melds with your preferences, including your culture and beliefs.
 It should also support your specific health goals.
 For instance, if you have high blood pressure, you may want to try the DASH diet.

-Port Huron Hospital Classes and Services - Click the link below to learn about future classes or related services.
+McLaren Port Huron Classes and Services - Click the link below to learn about future classes or related services.

 Nutrition therapy and more

 The ADA also recommends people with diabetes have medical nutrition therapy (MNT).
 It's especially important for those newly diagnosed with the disease.
 The ADA reviewed 18 clinical studies that looked at the use of MNT in managing type 1 or type 2 diabetes.
 In trials that were randomized, the group found that MNT did help to manage diabetes. .

 During MNT, a registered dietitian reviews your eating habits and nutritional health.
 He or she then develops nutrition goals and a personalized meal plan for you.
 Many insurance companies cover several sessions of MNT.
 The initial visit typically lasts 45 to 90 minutes.

 Along with MNT, the ADA's guidelines include direction on key nutrition basics.
 Here are a few:

 It's not only what you eat.
 How you prepare food matters, too.
 Read this article for some healthy cooking tips.

 Cheers to a healthy diet: It can curb kidney disease.
 In a recent issue of JAMA Internal Medicine, researchers tracked for 5 years the eating habits of more than 6,300 people with type 2 diabetes.
 Those who ate at least 3 servings of fruits and vegetables a week and limited their alcohol intake were less likely to develop kidney problems.